 Disney’s Animal Kingdom Theme Park

-Over at Disney’s Animal Kingdom Theme Park you’ll find the Single Rider line for Expedition Everest just past the exit for the attraction.
 There is usually a Cast Member posted outside and can let you know what the wait times are here.

-This is usually the fastest Single Rider line at Walt Disney World since there are so many seats on the ride cars and they start climbing to Mount Everest every few minutes.
+This is usually the fastest Single Rider Line at Walt Disney World since there are so many seats on the ride cars and they start climbing to Mount Everest every few minutes.

-ThemeParkHipster Tips for Single Riders
+Easy Tips to Remember for Single Riders Going to Disney World

 - Just like any other theme park experience, you’ll want to know where to find the Single Rider lines.
 Since there are only four it’s easy to remember what attractions what a single rider line.
 If you can’t find the entrance to the line just ask a Cast Member and they will be able to direct you.